Lee Walls

-Raymond Lee Walls Jr. (January 6, 1933 – October 11, 1993) was an American professional baseball player, an outfielder who appeared in Major League Baseball (MLB) between 1952 and 1964 as a member of the Pittsburgh Pirates, Chicago Cubs, Cincinnati Reds, Philadelphia Phillies and Los Angeles Dodgers.
+Raymond Lee Walls Jr. (January 6, 1933 – October 11, 1993) was an American professional baseball player who was an outfielder in Major League Baseball (MLB) between 1952 and 1964 as a member of the Pittsburgh Pirates, Chicago Cubs, Cincinnati Reds, Philadelphia Phillies and Los Angeles Dodgers.
 He also played the 1965 season in Japan, for the Hankyu Braves.
 The native of San Diego threw and batted right-handed, stood 6 ft 3 in tall, and weighed 205 lb.
 Walls wore eyeglasses on the field during his active career — a rarity for players of his era — and was nicknamed "Captain Midnight" because of his eyewear.

+Early life

+Walls was born on January 6, 1933, in San Diego, California.
+Walls graduated from Pasadena High School, where he starred on the baseball team.
+He attended Pasadena City College, where he was known as a great all-around athlete in basketball (as a leading scorer on the school's team), baseball and football.
+He played third base on the school's baseball team.
+He made the All-Southern California team two consecutive years.
+He also pitched in American Legion Baseball while in high school.